 This last point is the most significant.
 We see the difficulty of making decisions based on what might happen rather than on what is happening.
 I thought of Tony Blair, so worried about being viewed as an appeaser, misjudging the evidence of supposed weapons of mass destruction in Iraq, dragging Britain into a war investigated ever since in the context of criminality.
 Blair has claimed that without his decision to stand up to Saddam Hussain, things would now be worse than they are.
 Well, with hundreds of thousands of Iraqi dead, and a whole region plunged into chaos, the alternative Blair saved us from must be bad.
 And anyway, how can we possibly know?
 It’s as though we’re being asked to climb into a time travelling DeLoren, to try out different realities.
 How do we know if Chamberlain would have been viewed differently by history if he had stood up to Hitler, in the face of a population which didn’t want war, with armed forces unready to fight it.
 No doubt that route would have had its own disasters.
 As pointed out in Munich, Hitler himself thought a war in 1938 would have been preferable to war the following year, since Germany’s military position was better then.

 Robert Harris’s book is a deceptively straight forward account of a crucial four days in European history.
 There are few philosophical asides, but the events tell their own story.
-So many later decisions have felt their influence, and so much that is thought provoking can spin off from them.
+So many later decisions have felt their influence.

 The final thought I had finishing the book was that people who love the appeasement myth, who love the idea of aggressive resistance, are actually rather close bedfellows of the nationalist dictators that Chamberlain struggled to contain.
-Munich is a book for our times, a nuanced lesson from history rather than something cooked up to support a sense of resistance during wartime.
+Munich is a book for our times, a nuanced lesson from history rather than something cooked up to support a sense of resistance beloved by contemporary nationalists.